-In Section 3:17, the Wft stipulates that EMIs are to structure their governance processes such that sound and ethical operational management is guaranteed.
-Under Section 17 of the Bpr, an EMI's business practices should, in particular, ensure that the institution has in place a clear, balanced and adequate organisational structure.
+In Section 3:17, the Wft stipulates that exchange institutions are to structure their governance processes such that sound and ethical operational management is guaranteed.
+Under Section 17 of the Bpr, an exchange institution's business practices should, in particular, ensure that the institution has in place a clear, balanced and adequate organisational structure.
 By exercising internal supervision of the policies pursued by management and the general course of business at an institution, a supervisory board contributes greatly to a balanced organisational structure.
-A supervisory board will also offer advice to management.
-In performing their duties, supervisory directors are required to act in the best interest of the company and its business (Sections 140/250, Book 2 of the Dutch Civil Code (Burgerlijk Wetboek - BW)).
+A supervisory directors are required to act in the best interest of the company and its business (Sections 140/250, Book 2 of the Dutch Civil Code (Burgerlijk Wetboek - BW)).

-$^{^{1}}$ In this Q&A, the term 'supervisory board' is used to refer to the highest internal supervisory body.
+$^{^1}$ In this Q&A, the term 'supervisory board' is used to refer to the highest internal supervisory body.
 This Q&A also applies to non-executive directors on a one-tier board.

-Pursuant to Section 3:8 of the Wft, the members of an EMI's supervisory board must be fit to fulfil their supervisory role.
+Pursuant to Section 3:8 of the Wft, the members of an exchange institution's supervisory board must be fit to fulfil their supervisory role.
 To ensure this, DNB will perform fitness assessments based on the Policy Rule on Fitness.
 Part of the fitness assessment is a review of whether the person in question is capable of making their own sound, objective and independent decisions and judgements.